kiwicarolin/kiwicarolin.github.io/portfolio.md

 ***

-### Corporate print material for BAADER KONZEPT
+### Corporate Branding
-_Tools: Adobe Indesign [design, illustrations and print production]_

-Designed a range of branded material from conception to production.
+In the past I have focused on communicating a brand message and help design the visual language of a brand.
+I designed a range of branded material from conception to print production.

 ![BAADER](/assets/img/baader.jpg)